Be the leader our classrooms need. Learn more here about living and teaching in the Greater Delta.

 The birthplace of American music, a major arena in the Civil Rights Movement, and the home of many of our nation’s most prolific voices and creative minds—including Richard Wright, William Faulkner, BB King, Tennessee Williams, Oprah Winfrey, Jim Henson, Eudora Welty, and Morgan Freeman—Mississippi and its residents have long been recognized for their contributions to American society.
 Yet the state’s own culture is a complicated one.
 The introduction of mechanized farming and the effects of globalization, combined with the residue of a racially segregated past, have forced many people to leave the state to find employment elsewhere and have made Mississippi, and its Delta region in particular, a largely forgotten national treasure.

 Herein lies our great opportunity, and there is light in the distance on this broad and storied horizon.
 Like these integral figures of Mississippi—and national cultural history—our corps members are varied in their strengths, and our alumni are making great strides in a multitude of fields, as authors, musicians, innovators, business owners, and legal minds.

 The success of our corps members and alumni are an integral part of the regional priorities, as we push to make Mississippi and Arkansas a destination region for ourselves and our kids.
 We work in concert to win in the classroom, build an expansive and recursive network, and illuminate the brilliance of students.

 Alumni in Region

 School and School System Leaders

-“There's something special about Little Rock and its people.
+“There's something special about [the Greater Delta] and its people.
 I've never experienced such a combination of opportunity and intimacy.
 What better place to challenge yourself and grow than a community committed to doing the same?”